opencopilot/packet-traefik-tf/README.md

 #### Who is this useful for?

 This may be useful for anyone looking for a simple round robin load balancer on Packet that can "auto discover" backends based on Packet device tags, with HTTPS, metrics, logs and remote dashboard visibility out of the box.
-Much of the magic comes from `traefik` itself and it's ease of use with minimal configuration; the sidecar containers are what enables easier integration with Packet.
+Much of the magic comes from `traefik` itself and it's ease of use with minimal configuration; the sidecar containers are what enable easier integration with Packet.

 For more opinionated needs in a `traefik` load balancer, the `traefik.toml` file lives in `/etc/traefik/traefik.toml` and can be configured however you like.